alkamaazmi/CSS/README.md

   * `space-evenly`  This property distributes the space between items evenly, including the space before the first item and after the last item.

+#### CSS align-content Property

+* The align-content property specifies how flex lines are distributed along the cross axis in a flexbox container.
 #### CSS flex-direction Property

 * The `flex-direction` CSS property sets how flex items are placed in the flex container.